pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-serverless/index.md

 ## Why is it so complicated?

 Isn't infrastructure as code supposed to simplify infrastructure deployments?
-This seems more effort than using the VS Code extension or even the Azure CLI on the surface.
+This seems more effort than using the Visual Studio Code extension or even [the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on the surface.
 However, it's important to note that this is *boiler-plate* code that you can reuse to deploy multiple functions with different runtimes and Consumption Plans.
-The key to using infrastructure code is that it is repeatable, customizable, and a CI/CD can deploy changes automatically.
+The key to using infrastructure code is that it is repeatable, customizable, and a CI/CD pipeline can deploy changes automatically.

 Try out the complete example in either [Typescript](https://github.com/pulumi/examples/tree/master/azure-ts-functions) or [C#](https://github.com/pulumi/examples/tree/master/azure-ts-functions) to get familiar with Azure Functions.
 You can also learn how Functions are written in all supported languages by checking out the [Azure Functions in All Supported Languages](https://github.com/pulumi/examples/tree/master/azure-ts-functions-many) example.